-Per information from the Oregon Department of Environmental Quality (DEQ) the Seaside Rural Planning Area is located within the North Coast Basin, which extends from the Columbia River to the southern Tillamook County line (Figure 21).
+Per information from the Oregon Department of Environmental Quality (DEQ) the Seaside Rural Planning Area is located within the North Coast Basin, which extends from the Columbia River to the southern Tillamook County line (Figure $\frac{42}{2}$).
 The basin consists of eight watersheds.
-Two of the six watersheds that drain to the Pacific Ocean are located within the Seaside Rural Planning Area:
+Six watersheds drain to the Pacific Ocean: